sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 ### 404 pages

 Rest parameters also allow you to render custom 404s.
-Given these routes...
+Given these routes &mdash;

 ```
 src/routes/